 6.)
 Female guinea pigs are called sows, males are boars, and babies are pups.

 7.)
-In South America, cuy are raised as food and sometimes kept as pets.
+In South America, cuy (guinea pigs) are raised as food and sometimes kept as pets.
 However, South American cuy are larger and less tame than pet guinea pigs.

 Did you know…?